klahnakoski/mo-threads/README.md

 These conventions eliminate the need for `interrupt()` and `abort()`, both of which are unstable idioms when using resources.
 Each thread can shutdown on its own terms, but is expected to do so expediently.
-  * All threads are required to accept a `please_stop` signal, and are expected to test it in a timely manner and exit when signalled.
+  * All threads are required to accept a `please_stop` signal; are expected to test it in a timely manner; and expected to exit when signalled.
   * All threads have a parent - The parent is responsible for ensuring their children get the `please_stop` signal, and are dead, before stopping themselves.
 This responsibility is baked into the thread spawning process,